Federal Insurance Contributions Act (FICA)

 FICA taxes fund the two federal programs that provide benefits for retired workers and the disabled – Social Security and Medicare.
 These two federal programs were introduced to provide Americans with savings for the end of their work careers, to provide for Americans with a disabling injury unable to earn an income, to provide for Americans unable to ever work during their lives, and to provide medical care for the elderly.
 Prior to Social Security being introduced in the 1930s, and Medicare in the 1960s, the federal government had no mandated programs to help provide for these Americans.

 Of the FICA taxes, only Social Security tax has a wage base limit.
 Once an employee earns the equivalent of the specified wage base limit in one calendar year, they no longer have to pay social security taxes on additional wages they earn for that year.
-The wage base limit for earnings in 2016 is $118,500 – once an employee earns $118,500, their wages will no longer be taxed Social Security tax.
+This is why sometimes you may see $0 taken for this particular tax.

-It should also be noted that while employers are required to match the 6.2 percent Social Security tax and 1.45 percent Medicare tax, they are not required to match the additional 0.9% Medicare tax withheld from employees earning over $200,000.
+It should also be noted that while employers are required to match the base Social Security tax and Medicare tax, they are not required to match the additional 0.9% Medicare tax withheld from employees earning over $200,000.

 Federal Income Tax